microscope-cockpit/cockpit/README.rst

 Cockpit is a microscope graphical user interface.
 It is a flexible and easy to extend platform aimed at life scientists using bespoke microscopes.
-A more detailed description is avalible in the recently published `bioRxiv paper
+A more detailed description is available in the recently published `bioRxiv paper
 <https://www.biorxiv.org/content/10.1101/2021.01.18.427178v1>`__
 and on the `Webpage